Pers8/obsidian-files/Tle IB English.md

 8. Symbolism:: The use of symbols to represent ideas or qualities beyond their literal meaning.
 9. Theme:: The central idea or message of a literary work, often reflecting universal human experiences or moral lessons.
 10. Motif:: A recuring element, theme, or idea in a work of literature.
-11. Foils:: Characters who contrast with
+11. Foils:: Characters who contrast with each other to highlight their differences or similarities, often used to develop character traits
+12. Ima